Off Canvas Navigation Container

 Scabies: Students must be on treatment for 24 hours before returning to school.

-Vomiting: Students must be free of a vomiting episode for at least 24 hours before returning to school.
+Vomiting: Student needs to be episode free from vomiting for 24 hours before return to school.